-19. Conclusion
+18. Conclusion

 Section 9C provides taxpayers with certainty that if they hold equity shares for at least three continuous years the gains and losses on disposal will be of a capital nature regardless of the intention with which the shares were originally acquired.
-The section has a much wider application than its predecessor (section 9B) in that it covers unlisted shares and a member's interest in a close corporation instead of only JSE-listed shares.
-But not all types of shares qualify under section 9C; for example, non-participating preference shares, shares in foreign companies (other than JSE-listed shares) and participatory interests in portfolios of collective investment schemes in property fall outside section 9C.
+Not all types of shares qualify under section 9C; for example, non-participating preference shares, shares in foreign companies (other than JSE-listed shares) and participatory interests in portfolios of collective investment schemes in property fall outside section 9C.
 Its provisions are now mandatory and no election is required or even possible.
 The wider ambit of section 9C has necessitated the inclusion of a number of anti-avoidance measures.
 The capital or revenue nature of shares disposed of within three years of acquisition will continue to be determined according to principles laid down by case law.